Prag8855/aab/content/guides/permanent-residence.md

 {{ RESIDENCE_PERMIT_WAIT_TIME }} after your *Ausländerbehörde* appointment,[^22] you get 2 letters:

 1. **The eID activation code**
     This letter arrives first.
 Save it for later.
-You need it to [activate the eID function](#activate-your-eid) of your freelance visa.
+You need it to [activate the eID function](#activate-your-eid) of your permanent residence card.
-2. **Your freelance visa**
+2. **Your permanent residence card**
-    Around 2 weeks later, you receive your freelance visa, or an invitation to collect it at the *Ausländerbehörde*.[^28] If you did not pay the {{ NATIONAL_VISA_FEE|cur }}€ fee, you must pay it during your *Ausländerbehörde* visit.
+    Around 2 weeks later, you receive your permanent residence card, or an invitation to collect it at the *Ausländerbehörde*.[^24] If you did not pay the fee, you must pay it during your *Ausländerbehörde* visit.
 The fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.

-Your freelance visa is a plastic card.
-The expiration date is written on it.
-It's **valid for up to 3 years**.[^17] If they are not sure that your business will work, you might get a shorter freelance visa.[^24]

-You also get a *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)*.
-It describes the conditions of your freelance visa.
-If you lived in Germany for over 3 years, you might get an unrestricted residence permit.
-It allows you to be self-employed, and have a side job. - [More information](https://redtapetranslation.com/why-erwerbstatigkeit-gestattet-doesnt-always-mean-you-can-do-whatever-you-want/)

-Check if the information on your freelance visa is correct.
+Check if the information on your permanent residence card is correct.
 The *Ausländerbehörde* sometimes makes mistakes.

 ## Required documents